Our documentation includes several books, a collection of documented demo programs (notebooks), and a reference manual.

 The FEniCS Tutorial

-The book Solving PDEs in Minutes – The FEniCS Tutorial Volume I is the is the perfect guide for new users.
+The book Solving PDEs in Python – The FEniCS Tutorial Volume I is the is the perfect guide for new users.
 The tutorial explains fundamental concepts of the finite element method, FEniCS programming, and demonstrates how to quickly solve a number of PDEs.
 The tutorial assumes no prior knowledge of the finite element method.
 The tutorial is an updated and expanded version of the popular first chapter of the FEniCS Book.

 The FEniCS Notebooks [IN PREPARATION]